-Most manufacturing companies have B2B business models, and their ERP systems haven’t the ability to sell online.
+Most manufacturing companies have B2B business models, and their Enterprise Resource Planning systems haven’t the ability to sell online.
 However, some manufacturing SMBs sell to end-users; i.e. consumers.
 Such companies have websites with ordering systems powered by e-commerce platforms.
 Quite often it is Magento, which is a powerful e-commerce platform.

-Some of our manufacturing customers asked if it is possible to integrate their websites with ERP.
+Some of our manufacturing customers asked if it is possible to integrate their websites with MRP software.
 We investigated how such integration should work and which information should be synchronized.

 It turned out that the answer is not so obvious.
 Some manufacturers make to stock and sell high volumes.
 There is no need to overwhelm production planning software with lot of small customer orders.
 Others make big products and start production only after an order is received and prepaid, so it is not difficult to transfer the order manually, and doing so allows more optimization (grouping several orders, choosing better due dates, etc.).
 After many interviews with our customers, we have determined how the integration should work.